-Intended audience: users who want to configure their user agent/browser to automatically download pages in a given language when available (assuming that there are alternate pages on the server, and that the server is set up to negotiate between them).
+Intended audience: users who want to configure their user agent/browser to automatically download pages in a given language when available when the server is set up for that.

 How do I use the language settings of my browser to specify the language in which a server should send me pages?

 Sometimes a server may determine which language to send to you in a way that doesn't rely on the Accept-Language information.
 For example, Google tends to use IP information to determine the language you will receive.
 The browser settings discussed here do not affect content negotiation based on this kind of mechanism.